 In some cases, both parties might be unsure how to split up their joint property.
 Virginia law mandates a fair and equitable split, but equitable does not necessarily mean 50/50 with each spouse taking half the possessions and debt.
 That makes the process even more difficult to understand and ensure a fair resolution for each side.
 Working with a trusted attorney to create a successful property settlement agreement can make it easier to manage those important changes.

 If you are currently going through a divorce or planning to do so in the near future, it’s time to start planning your property settlement agreement.
-Contact the Law Office of Michael Ephraim today to discuss your separation and property settlement agreement questions, or to speak with an expert law firm about other family law questions you might have.
+Contact our law firm today to discuss your separation and property settlement agreement questions, or to speak with an expert law firm about other family law questions you might have.

 Are you ready to proceed?
 Click here for our full intake form to get started.